fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs business_duration_sec %}
-The duration of the task in terms of business hours (in seconds).
+The duration of the task in terms of business time (in seconds).
 {% enddocs %}

 {% docs business_service_link %}